shader-slang/spec/proposals/022-C++20-migration.md

 The COM interfaces in the slang headers will not immediately change to use any C++20 features.

+Specifically checked with Omniverse, their lowest compiler version is gcc11 which is within the C++20 support versions.

 ## Compiler Support Matrix

 These are the minimum compiler versions we will support.